JudiniLabs/code-gpt-docs/docs/tutorial-features/code_explanation.md

 # Explain CodeGPT

 The Explain CodeGPT feature empowers you to gain deeper insights into your codebase.
-You can request CodeGPT to provide detailed explanations and clarifications by selecting specific code segments.
+By selecting specific code segments, you can request that CodeGPT provide detailed explanations and clarifications.

 ## How to Use:
 - Select CodeGPT as `Provider`  and `Model`
 :::note CodeGPT: Explain CodeGPT
-If you lack API Key access to a provider other than CodeGPT, you can create an account and synchronize it with the extension.
-To learn how to do this, please refer to the following [link](https://intercom.help/codegpt/en/articles/8699317-connect-with-codegpt-new-extension).
-Keep in mind that having a CodeGPT account not only grants you access to certain OpenAI models but also provides access to CodeGPT Plus, an advanced generative AI model.
+To use this feature, log in with your CodeGPT account, and you will have limited daily free interactions.
+You can subscribe to one of our plans to get many more interactions and access to the selected AI models without needing to worry about creating API keys or accounts with each provider (we make it easy for you!).
+In case you want to use CodeGPT for free, you must add your own API key from the desired provider (e.g., Anthropic, OpenAI) and you will pay for the consumption directly to them.

+To learn how to do this, please refer to the following [link](https://intercom.help/codegpt/en/articles/8699317-connect-with-codegpt-new-extension)

 :::
 - Select the Code: Highlight the code snippet
-- Right-click on the selected code then select **CodeGPT: Explain CodeGPT**
+- Right-click on the selected code, then select **CodeGPT: Explain CodeGPT**

 ## Example
-Select the code, right click then select `CodeGPT: Explain CodeGPT`
+Select the code, right click, then select `CodeGPT: Explain CodeGPT`

 :::note CodeGPT: Explain CodeGPT
 <p align="center">